j-cross/fts_2015_wp_theme/README.md

 ###Todo's
 - Make mobile friendly (currently only displays well in browser and tablet)
 - Implement more customization through the WP backend
+- Make necessary changes to get it validated for WordPress.org Theme Directory (there are a lot of pages to add)

 ###Development
 Want to contribute?
 Great!